rkp8000/hypothesize/README.md

 When you save the topic to render it as a webpage, "[[Shannon1948]]" becomes a hyperlink that when clicked expands into a small inline box containing the metadata for the article (such as its publication and abstract) and a link to the primary source (such as a local pdf or an external website).

-Topics can also reference other topics by surrounding the topic key by double parentheses e.g., "...information theory and ((dynamical systems theory)) became major players in theoretical neuroscience...".
+Topics can also reference other topics using double parentheses e.g., "...information theory and ((dynamical systems theory)) became major players in theoretical neuroscience...".
 When you edit a topic and start typing out the key for a document or topic reference, *hypothesize* will try to guess which key you're thinking of so you don't have to remember the exact spelling or phrasing.
 When a topic reference is saved and rendered it similarly becomes a hyperlink that when clicked opens up the referenced topic inline with the original one.

 Inline navigation through your wiki-like network of topics and documents makes it so you never have to switch or reload tabs when moving among related objects, so you never lose track of where you are.